LLM API Request

 Now that you have made an LLM interaction, let us learn how to structure requests, configure parameters, and handle responses.

 Most LLM APIs follow a similar pattern using a chat completion interface.
-Here is a basic example using the OpenAI Python client:
+Here is a request example:

 import os